Muvels/Dino/Readme.md

 ![Dino_Icon](ressources/Dino_Image.webp)
 Dino is a lightweight, reactive UI library that allows developers to create interactive user interfaces with minimal overhead.
 It is based on the concept of reactive programming and provides a simple and intuitive API for building UI components.

+## Should i use this?
+No, this is just fun.
+This is not meant for real world usage :)

 ## Why?
 My main goal was to write a library inspired by SwiftUI (for Swift), allowing me to stay entirely within the JavaScript ecosystem without having to write HTML code again.